PYL-patidar/90DaysOfDevOps/2026/day-05/Linux-troubleshooting-runbook.md

 <h3> A runbook for ssh service </h3>
 <br>
-Step by Step guide for troubleshooting a service for record the output run a script "session.log" and then all commands run
+Step by Step guide for troubleshooting a service <br>
+for record the output run a script "session.log" and then all commands run
 <br>
 <h2>Environment Basics:</h2>